marcosgonzalezmarcial/amara-frontend/notes.md

 ---

 03.09
--- intersection Observer impleneted for the header border bottom
+1.commit -- intersection Observer impleneted for the header border bottom

+2. commit: